 To this end our work seeks to promote sustainable and equitable food policies and practices; to challenge corporate power by providing a public interest perspective on issues affecting the global food system; and to strengthen the capacity of civil society to contribute effectively to international processes and consultations on food issues.

-We represent more than 30 development, farming, consumer and environment organisations, drawn together by a common concern to secure future food.
+We represent around 50 development, environment, farmer and academic organisations, drawn together by a common concern to secure future food.

 We keep members and friends informed through a discussion list.
 If you are interested, please subscribe to join the list.